Fast convergence of a Federated Expectation-Maximization Algorithm: Proofs for Section

 \section{Proofs for Section~\ref{sec:setup}}

-In this section, we will prove each of the results from Section~\ref{sec:setup} and derive the closed-form updates of the EM algorithm.
-Recall that we denote $f_{\Theta}(\cdot) $ as the probability density function of a continuous random variable and $g_{\Theta}(\cdot)$ as the probability mass function of a discrete random variable with parameter(s) $\Theta$.
-We also use $P(\cdot)$ to denote a generic probability density function of probability mass function without specifying any parameters.
+In this section, we will prove the two propositions from Section~\ref{sec:setup}.
+Recall that we denote $f_{\btheta}(\cdot) $ as the probability density function of a continuous random variable and $g_{\btheta}(\cdot)$ as the probability mass function of a discrete random variable with parameter(s) $\btheta$.